Brittney Vigna, MPH, CHES, CPH

 Applying the Transtheoretical Model to Employee Wellness Outreach

 My mind instinctively went to DiClemente and Prochaska’s Transtheoretical Model (TTM) and the Stages of Change (SOC).
 This model provides a framework to understand where employees can fall when discussing change management.
 Initially developed in 1977, the Stages of Change model focuses on health behavior change as an individual process.
-The stages of the Transtheoretical Model represent different levels of readiness and confidence in regards to behavior change.
+The stages of the Transtheoretical Model represent different levels of readiness and confidence in regard to behavior change.
 The model is a true application of “meeting employees where they’re at”.

-It occurred to me that the intention to welcome all participants, or reach the most number of people, could be making it harder to meet employees where they are on the spectrum of change readiness.
+It occurred to me that the intention to welcome all participants or reach the most number of people, could be making it harder to meet employees where they are on the spectrum of change readiness.
 Assessing readiness for change is a crucial element of behavior change and can have a drastic impact on health program outcomes.

 The First Step: Getting to Know Your People

 Assessing a person or group’s likelihood to change is essential to receiving a meaningful ROI on wellness programming.
-If we’re providing programs that attempt to persuade employees to make a health change when they are not aware a problem exists in the first place, we are likely to have low engagement.
-Essentially, if the program offered doesn’t align to the problem employees perceive, it’s not going to resonate with them.
+If we’re providing programs that attempt to persuade employees to make a health change when they are not aware that a problem exists in the first place, we are likely to have low engagement.
+Essentially, if the program offered doesn’t align with the problem employees perceive, it’s not going to resonate with them.

 For example, say an organization has primarily sedentary jobs.
-The employee wellness manager knows that extended sedentary behavior is linked with increased risk of chronic disease.
+The employee wellness manager knows that extended sedentary behavior is linked with an increased risk of chronic disease.
 They decide to provide a lunchtime exercise opportunity for the staff.
 However, they have several employees who don’t understand the link between a sedentary lifestyle and risk of chronic disease, and some who don’t want to exercise.
 These employees aren’t are likely to come to the program.
 In order to meet the team members (who are likely in Pre-contemplation) where they are, other strategies will need to be implemented.
-One method could be to provide a lunch and learn opportunity surrounding ways to use exercise to boost energy and mood, while reducing chronic disease.
+One method could be to provide a lunch and learn opportunity surrounding ways to use exercise to boost energy and mood while reducing chronic disease.
 This helps connect employees with the information.
-Additionally, this will get them thinking about lifestyle choices, while providing them with an incentive to listen.
+Additionally, this will get them thinking about lifestyle choices while providing them with an incentive to listen.